 Quick aside.
 Not all vestments will be the color of the ones pictured above.
 Vestment colors often change throughout the year, symbolizing different seasons (like Great Lent – violet) or commemorating specific events (like the Elevation of the Cross – red).

-- Cup your hands in front of you, right over left, palms facing upward
+- Cup your hands in front of you.

-- Then bow to the priest/bishop and say, “Father/Master, bless.”
+- Bow slightly at the waist and say, “Father/Master bless.”

 Why kiss them, though?

 The kiss is an ancient custom signifying love, respect and reverence.
 The Orthodox keep this practice alive during divine services and fellowship.
 It is as natural to us as breathing.
 We kiss icons, holy relics, the Cross, the Gospel, the priest’s hand, and sometimes, the Holy Chalice.
-We do this because we encounter and experience Christ Himself through these holy things.
-If you ever visit an Orthodox Church, expect to see us kissing things quite a bit.
-And expect to maybe get a kiss in greeting yourself!
+And we also often greet each other with a kiss (or two or three) upon the cheek, as people did in Eastern Europe and the Middle East for centuries.
+We do this because we encounter and experience Christ Himself through these holy things and through one another.
+If you ever visit an Orthodox Church, expect to see us kissing things (and each other) quite a bit.

 Why ask for a blessing?

 We greet clergy by asking for and receiving a blessing for a couple reasons.
 First, it honors the sacred office of the priest or bishop.
 After all, the hands of these men touch the Holy Body and Blood of Our Lord.
 Their hands prepare the Holy Gifts for all of us, so we may partake of Holy Communion and experience God in His fullness.
 The Orthodox fully recognize that the priest is a man, and that he sins, just like we do.
-The kiss of the hand does not honor the person, but the office and role he represents.
-As a priest, he is an icon of Christ.
-And though he is unworthy, he has received the Grace of God to impart spiritual gifts and blessings.
+But though he is unworthy, he has received the Grace of God to impart spiritual gifts and blessings.

-Secondly, we ask for blessings because doing so is a sign of a humble heart.
+Secondly, asking for blessings is a sign of a humble heart.
 It reveals a deep faith in the power of God.
 For example, the woman with a flow of blood touched Christ’s garment to obtain healing, and the Lord praised her great faith.
 The sinful woman kissed the Lord’s feet in repentance (Lk 7:38).
 And in the parable of the Prodigal Son, the father runs out to meet the repentant young man and kisses him (Lk 15:20).
 The Orthodox follow the examples of these individuals, approaching our clergy with humility and faith.

 Other times it is appropriate to kiss the hand